OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 # Procedures
+* **When using a procedure, the SELECT statement must be declared with an INTO sentence**
 * Are a type of subprogram that perform an action.
 * Can be stored in the database as a schema object.
 * Promote reusability and maintainability